How to Manage Life-Threatening Food Allergies in Schools:

-A “peanut-free” or “peanut-only” table should be established and maintained.
+A “peanut-free” or “peanut-only” table could be established and maintained as one way to prevent contact with that specific allergen .
 Cafeteria monitors should be trained to take note of the situation surrounding a child with allergies and intervene quickly to help prevent trading of food or bullying.

 All students eating meals in the cafeteria should be encouraged to wash hands before and after eating so that no traces of allergens will be left on their hands.
-(If handwashing is not possible, hands should be rubbed vigorously with hand-sanitizing gel or wipes.)
-After each meal service, all tables and chairs should be thoroughly washed with soap and water.
+(If handwashing is not possible, hands should be rubbed vigorously with wipes.
+Hand-sanitizing gels do not remove the allergenic proteins) After each meal service, all tables and chairs should be thoroughly washed with soap and water.

 7. What plans should be in place for emergencies?

-A minimum of two current EpiPens® should be kept available, along with a medication plan that states where the pens will be stored (they should never be kept in a locked cabinet) and who is trained to administer them.
+A minimum of two current epinephrine devices should be kept available, along with a medication plan that states where the pens will be stored (they should never be kept in a locked cabinet) and who is trained to administer them.